 Whether you’re a WordPress newcomer or you’ve been working with it for long, eventually you’ll face walls.
 WordPress support forums are widely available, and there are a few official channels, too.
 There’s something for every level of expertise.
 However, before you dive into the boards, it’s essential to know where you’re standing!

-What to Do When Facing WordPress Issues
+What to Do When Facing WordPress Issues or Maintenance Problems

 Before heading to forums and everything that comes with them, you should first check what kind of problem you’re having.
 The most common issues can fall into three different categories: